 As for their friends and classmates, you only really, kinda-sorta get to know two of them (Yukari and Ohno); they are likable and interesting.
 The teacher seems cool, but she exists mostly as a plot device.
 Their are other people hanging out with the two mains, but you learn nothing about them.
 Oh, and there is also the heroine's father, who is a great source of comic relief.

 Instead, you learn about the four people who try to break up the main couple's relationship.
 There is some good character development here... but honestly, most of the time, when talking about these people, I just wanted it to get back to the main couple.

 Enjoyment (6): I loved it at first, and then the enjoyment was slowly sucked out of this; by the tenth consecutive chapter of the third time someone tried to break the main couple apart, I was just frustrated.

 Overall (6): That's an average score.
 It starts out a solid 10, and the last third of the manga I'd give about a 4.

 I'd strongly recommend reading the first couple volumes.
 After that?
 Continue at your own risk.read more

 I was excited for this manga since Girl Got Game, which was written by the same author, is one of my favorites.
 And for the first few chapters I really enjoyed it.
-It was funny, the art was great, and the relationship between the main couple was developing nicely.
+It was funny, the art was great, and the relationship between the main couple was developing at a nice steady pace.

 Thennn the homewrecker arcs started appearing.
-The first time it was fine, but then there was another...and then another.
+The first time it was fine, quite comedic actually, but then there was another...and then another.
 The whole story just became repetitive.
-First a new character would show up and try to seduce either the girl or the guy.
-Then the other person would assume that the other was cheating and get upset/jealous without actually confirming with the other person as to whether or not it was true
+First a new character would show up and try to seduce one of the MC's.
+Then the other person would assume that the other was cheating and get upset/jealous without actually confirming with the other person as to whether or not it was true.

 Not to mention it ends with a cliffhanger.
 The author for whatever reason decided to continue the manga with a different series and the translation for it cannot be found anywhere.read more